Geometric intersections of loops on surfaces: basis

 Let $f$ and $f'$ be two polynomials.
 The set $\mycomp(f,f')$ of compositions of $f$ and $f'$ consists of following two parts:

-The elements in the first set are called compositions of intersection.
-The common sub-word $\alpha$ of the leading words of $f$ and $f'$ is said to be an overlap of them.
-The elements in the second set are called compositions of including.
-It should be mentioned that $\mycomp(f,f')$ may be different with $\mycomp(f',f)$.
+The elements in the first set are called {\em compositions of intersection}.
+A common sub-word $\alpha$ of the leading words of $f$ and $f'$ with $\lw(f)= \beta\alpha$ and $\lw(f') = \alpha\beta'$ for some words $\beta$ and $\beta'$ is said to be an {\em overlap} of them.
+The elements in the second set are called {\em compositions of including}.
+It should be mentioned that $\mycomp(f,f')$ may be different from $\mycomp(f',f)$.